Confidently conduct research in sub-saharan africa

 we have a broad geographic footprint

-Leverage our unique, localized view using our established resources and research experience across the countries highlighted in blue in the map below.
+Leverage our unique, localized view using our established resources and research experience in 389 studies across the 31 countries highlighted in blue in the map below.

 Our far-reaching, in-country technical, regulatory and cultural knowledge has been developed over our long history of working in sub-Saharan Africa.

-We’ve supported first-in-human to phase IV clinical trials as well as epidemiological, observational and bioequivalence studies for pediatric and adult populations.
+We’ve supported first-in-human to phase 4 clinical trials as well as epidemiological, observational and bioequivalence studies for pediatric and adult populations.

 FHI Clinical Presence